nrobinson2000/cehscoding/_posts/2017-01-12-syllabus-planning.markdown

 * Using Photons to create cloud connected circuits and devices
 * Pulling and pushing data from and to Photons using a webpage
 * Make home automation projects: sensors, lights

+## Product Creation

+* All members will have a final project they can develop in pairs or individually
+* Members will use the skills they learned from previous modules to create a product with multiple parts
+* For example, members could create a cloud connected device using a photon and create web app or native tool to interface with it in an effective method